Renova Energy’s COO and VP of Engineering are leading the charge in solar design innovation.

 Isaac: There was nothing available to installers at the time for conduit tile mounts — definitely nothing that was to our satisfaction.
 We wanted to keep conduits off the visible roofline and make them last.

 Matt: Initially, the tools we were using were made of wood and stuck together with glue.
-It wasn’t a good-looking piece of material and it didn’t match the rest of our high-quality materials.
+It wasn’t a good-looking piece of material, and it didn’t match the rest of our high-quality materials.
 We wanted something much more durable with a longer lifespan.
 And we wanted something that would attach better.
 The tile doesn’t need any kind of attachment or adhesive with this conduit.
 We also wanted something affordable because the cost of production rises fast.
-This conduit is great because it fits in the truck with the rest of the tools and we don’t have to do any modifications.
-It also looks better aesthetically and it’s way more functional.
+This conduit is great because it fits in the truck with the rest of the tools, and we don’t have to make any modifications.
+It also looks better aesthetically, and it’s way more functional.

 Why is this type of conduit better for the desert environment?

 Matt: Well, when was the last time you saw aluminum melt in the desert heat?
 The adhesive with the previous model wouldn’t withstand the heat on the roof.
 The wood also degrades and dries out quickly.
 It was less than five years before the wood conduits were falling apart.

 Isaac: In order to maintain the wood conduits, the process is labor intensive, and it doesn’t pencil out in the long run.

 When did you two come up with this idea?

 Isaac: We were at SPI (Solar Power International — it’s the largest solar expo in the U.S.).
 We were looking for a solution to this problem, but nobody had one, so we decided to make our own.